piedna/DeCodeDNA/installation_guide.md

 This document will get you from zero to a fully-working DeCodeDNA pipeline on macOS or Linux.
 It covers:

-1. Cloning the repo
+1. Cloning the repo; Building the primary Conda environment
-2. Building the primary Conda environment
+2. Populating Krona’s taxonomy
-3. Populating Krona’s taxonomy
+3. Installing the “one-off” tools (R/LULU, Dorado, Amplicon_sorter, ONTbarcoder)
-4. Installing the “one-off” tools (R/LULU, Dorado, Amplicon_sorter, ONTbarcoder)
+4. Building your Kraken2 & BLAST reference databases
 5. Running the five-step pipeline end-to-end

 ---